Frequently asked questions for VRC and VEXU:

 1- How can I know more about the filed dimensions and specifications?

-You can always refer back to the VEX In The Zone Field Appendix where or can find all the necessary drawings and you can use the 3D CAD model of the Starstruck for additional details not shown in the field drawings.
+You can always refer back to the VEX In Turning Point Field Appendix where you can find all the necessary drawings and you can use the 3D CAD model of the game for additional details not shown in the field drawings.
 VEX U teams should also check Appendix E

 2- What are the maximum dimensions of the Robot?